crisstanza/DockerWebDesktop-Core/README.md

 	- DWD_SUBNET_MASK - your network subnet mask
 	- DWD_HOST - do not use!
 	- DWD_PORT number - port where to listen to
+	- DWD_CHECK_FOR_UPDATES_INTERVAL - check for latest version interval in minutes
 	- DWD_SETTINGS_HOME - directory path, ending with /